clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

 Security in Updates
 ===================

-The |CL| team believes in the potential benefits of software security through open sourcing, incremental updates, and rapidly resolving known security advisories.
+The |CL| team believes in the benefits of software security through open sourcing, incremental updates, and rapidly resolving known security advisories.